On the Z_2-valued index of elliptic odd symmetric operators on non-compact manifolds: The relative index theorem

 We cut $M_j$ along $N_j$ and use the map $\psi$ to glue the pieces together interchanging $V_0$ and $V_1$, cf. Figure~\ref{fig:cut and paste} In this way, we obtain the manifolds

 where $N\cong N_0\cong N_1$.
 We refer to $M_2$ and $M_3$ as {\em manifolds obtained from $M_0$ and $M_1$ by cutting and pasting}.
 They are naturally involutive manifolds.

 We use the map $\Psi$ to cut the bundles $E_0$, $E_1$ at $N_0$, $N_1$ and glue the pieces together interchanging $E_0|_{V_0}$ and $E_1|_{V_1}$.
 With this procedure, we obtain graded quaternionic bundles $E_2\rightarrow M_2$ and $E_3\rightarrow M_3$.
-Using Condition~(iii) of Assumption~\ref{A:cut and paste} we construct a formally self-adjoint first order elliptic operator $D_2$ acting on smooth sections of $E_2$ satisfying Assumption~\ref{A:bounded principal symbol} and such that $D_2|_{W_0}=D_0|_{W_0}$ and $D_2|_{V_1}=D_1|_{V_1}$.
-In the same fashion, define an elliptic operator $D_3$ acting on smooth sections of the bundle $E_3$.
+Using Condition~(iii) of Assumption~\ref{A:cut and paste} we construct a formally self-adjoint first order elliptic differential operator $D_2$ acting on smooth sections of $E_2$ satisfying Assumption~\ref{A:bounded principal symbol} and such that $D_2|_{W_0}=D_0|_{W_0}$ and $D_2|_{V_1}=D_1|_{V_1}$.
+Similarly, define an elliptic operator $D_3$ acting on smooth sections of the bundle $E_3$.
 The operators $D_2$ and $D_3$ are odd symmetric.

 Assume $F_0$ and $F_1$ are admissible odd symmetric endomorphisms of the bundles $E_0$ and $E_1$ respectively.
 For $j=0,1$ we choose positive $\theta$-invariant cut-off functions $\alpha_j,\,\beta_j\in C^\infty(M_j)$ such that: \begin{enumerate} \item $\supp\alpha_j\subset W_j\cup U(N_j)\textrm{ and }\supp\beta_j\subset V_j\cup U(N_j)$; \item $\alpha_j=1\textrm{ on }W_j\setminus U(N_j)\textrm{ and }\beta_j=1\textrm{ on }V_j\setminus U(N_j)$; \item $\alpha_j^2+\beta_j^2=1$. \end{enumerate} By construction, $E_2|_{W_0\cup\, U(N_0)}\cong E_0|_{W_0\cup \,U(N_0)}$ and $E_2|_{V_1\cup\, U(N_1)}\cong E_1|_{V_1\cup\, U(N_1)}$.
 We use this identification and Condition~(\ref{C:cut-off1}) to define the endomorphism $F_2:=F_0\alpha_0+F_1\beta_1$ of $E_2$.
 In the same way, we define the endomorphism $F_3:=F_1\alpha_1+F_0\beta_0$ of $E_3$.
 Observe that $F_2$ and $F_3$ are admissible so that the operators $\B_2:=D_2+F_2$ and $\B_3:=D_3+F_3$ are of Callias-type.
 We refer to $\B_2$ and $\B_3$ as {\em operators obtained from $\B_0$ and $\B_1$ by cutting and pasting}.